Key points about posterior cruciate ligament (PCL) injuries

 PCL injuries occur when a blow to the knee causes the posterior cruciate ligament to stretch or break.
 Oftentimes, this stretching or breaking is caused by a trauma that hits the knee while in a bent position.
 Events that can cause this sort of trauma may include:

-- Hitting the knee on the dashboard of your car during a road accident
+• Direct blow to the front of the knee (e.g., hitting your knee on the dashboard of your car during a road accident)

 PCL injuries can also occur while playing sports such as baseball, soccer, football or skiing.